blaenk/blaenk.github.io/provider/notes/statistics.markdown

 $$ P(E) = \frac {\text {# of events}} {\text {# total outcomes}} $$

 The probability is bound in the range of $[0, 1]$.
-Therefore, the probability of an event not happening --- referred to as the probability of the event's complement --- is simply defined as:
+Therefore, the probability of an event not happening---referred to as the probability of the event's complement---is simply defined as:

 $$ P(E^c) = 1 - P(E) $$